ARTAS Robotic Hair Transplant System

 How the ARTAS System Works

 The ARTAS robot uses a three dimensional optical system to guide a two-step dissection process that isolates follicular units to obtain hair from the back of the scalp for maximum preservation of the follicles.
 The follicular units are then carefully removed to complete the Follicular Unit Extraction (FUE) process.
 This is sometimes referred to as Robotic Follicular Unit Extraction (R-FUE) or simply Robotic FUE.
-Learn more in our section on Robotic Hair Transplants »
+Read a detailed description in our Robotic FUE FAQ »

 About Restoration Robotics